Combat diver in full gear on a boat at the water's edge, ready for cold water maritime training.

 How do I train the cold shock response so it doesn't compromise performance?

-Repeated cold water immersion desensitizes the cold shock response over approximately five to ten exposures.
-The physiological response diminishes, the magnitude of the gasp reflex, hyperventilation, and cardiovascular spike all reduce with acclimatization.
+Repeated cold water immersion desensitizes the cold shock response over roughly five to six short exposures, which is the protocol Tipton's habituation work used: six three-minute head-out immersions at 15°C. The physiological response diminishes across that block: the magnitude of the gasp reflex, hyperventilation, and cardiovascular spike all reduce with acclimatization.
 Practice controlling breathing immediately upon cold water entry during training sessions.
 The voluntary breath control practice paired with repeated exposure develops the specific competency for managing cold shock response operationally.
+Do all of it supervised, and remember that this adapts the first ninety seconds only.
+It does nothing for the swimming failure phase that follows.

 Does physical fitness protect against cold water performance degradation?